jdereg/java-util/README.md

 * **UrlInvocationHandler** - Use to easily communicate with RESTful JSON servers, especially ones that implement a Java interface that you have access to.

 Version History
+* 1.24.0
+  * `Converter.convert()` - performance improved using class instance comparison versus class String name comparison.
+  * `CaseInsensitiveSet/Map` - performance improved.  `CaseInsensitiveString` (internal) short-circuits on equality check if hashCode() [cheap runtime cost] is not the same.
+Also, all method returning true/false to detect if `Set` or `Map` changed rely on size() instead of contains.
 * 1.23.0
- * Converter.convert() API update: When a mutable type (Date, AtomicInteger, AtomicLong, AtomicBoolean) is passed in, and the destination type is the same, rather than return the instance passed in, a copy of the instance is returned.
+ * `Converter.convert()` API update: When a mutable type (`Date`, `AtomicInteger`, `AtomicLong`, `AtomicBoolean`) is passed in, and the destination type is the same, rather than return the instance passed in, a copy of the instance is returned.
 * 1.22.0
  * Added `GraphComparator` which is used to compute the difference (delta) between two object graphs.
 The generated `List` of Delta objects can be 'played' against the source to bring it up to match the target.
 Very useful in transaction processing systems.
 * 1.21.0